MATHEMATICS

 ALGEBRA I

 Algebra 1 includes Foundations of Mathematics.
 Concepts include: Algebraic Sentences, Variables/Expressions, Polynomials Equations and their Application, Solving/Graphing Systems of Equations, Factoring Polynomials, Rational Expressions, Solving/Graphing Linear Inequalities, Writing Linear Functions, and Probability/Odds.
 Students will learn to utilize the graphing calculator in appropriate situations.
 Problem solving, reasoning, estimation, and connections between math and everyday applications will be emphasized throughout Algebra 1.
 This course is designed to prepare students for Algebra II and Geometry.
+This is a one credit course, if taken at the high school level.

 *Course required for graduation